GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 of the 3-D box defined by **-R**; this modifier is also needed to display gridlines in the x–z, y–z planes.
 You may paint the map canvas by appending the **+g**\ *fill* modifier [Default is no fill].
+Use **+i** to annotate an internal meridian or parallel when the axis that normally would be drawn and annotated does not exist (e.g., azimuthal map with 360-degree range has no latitude axis, and a global Hammer map has no longitude axis);
+optionally append the parallel or meridian [0].
 If gridlines are specified via the Axes parameters (discussed below) then by default these are referenced to the North pole.
 If, however, you wish to produce oblique gridlines about another pole you can append **+o**\ *lon/lat*